link1905/system-design-101/content/docs/data-persistence/distributed-database/master-slave-architecture.md

 }
 ```

-However, this paradigm **does not** significantly write throughput.
+However, this paradigm does not enhance write throughput.
 Every write operation must still be synchronized across all nodes in the cluster.
 This contrasts with read replicas, where each read request can be independently handled by a single replica.